tejuscs/ADBD-Labs/adbd-oem/deploy OEM and connecting to ADB from OEM.md

-# Connecting to Autonomous Transaction Processing Dedicated from Oracle Enterprise Manager
+# Connecting to Autonomous AI Transaction Processing Dedicated from Oracle Enterprise Manager

 ## Introduction
-The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to deploy compute instances and connect to Autonomous Transaction Processing Dedicated .
+The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to deploy compute instances and connect to Autonomous AI Transaction Processing Dedicated .
 A database administrator can now connect to ATPD from Oracle Enterprise Manager and monitor the performance.

 The image is pre-configured and installed with Oracle Enterprise manager.
 For a complete list of features, login to your OCI account, select *Marketplace* --> *All Applications* from the top left menu and browse details on the *Oracle Enterprise Manager* Version 13.4.